Ashleigh Neville: Tottenham Hotspur

+Leicester City

+On 8 January 2026, Neville signed a one and a half year contract with Leicester City.

+Charlton Athletic

+In July 2026, Neville joined newly-promoted WSL side Charlton Athletic on a two-year contract.

 Personal life

 Neville married her wife Liz in June 2022.
 She and her partner have three children.
 She previously worked as a full-time primary school teacher, where she would travel from her home in Birmingham to London two to three times a week to train before turning fully professional in 2017.